quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     * You may have noticed that the instructions generated only convert the first XOR operand (`a`).
       The other operand was the literal `4` in the original code.
-      Since this value is known at compile time the `IRBuilder` will compute the transformation—at compile time—and generate the corresponding transformed literal.
+      Since this value is known at compile time, the `IRBuilder` will compute the transformation—at compile time—and generate the corresponding transformed literal.
       This is why the second operand of `%133` is a literal `9`.

       If you are not convinced here is the transformation: :math:`4 = 1*2^2 + 0*2^1 + 0*2^0 \mapsto 1*3^2 + 0*3^1 + 0*3^0 = 9`.